Carnival 'under threat' after 50,000 strong crowd donates just £8,000

 “The current contribution is very small considering the profile the council benefits from and the boost to the local economy.”

-“As well as generating almost £900,000 for the local economy, the carnival is unquestionably one of the highlights of living in Oxford – we love it and we do all we can to support it.”
+"The carnival is unquestionably one of the highlights of living in Oxford – we love it and we do all we can to support it.

+“Every year we provide the organisers with a grant of £30,000 towards the roughly £135,000 cost of running the carnival.

+"But on top of this, we provide a significant amount of support, advice and free services to help make the carnival a success.

 You can still donate to the fund by texting your donation to CNVLJULY17.